Nordix/xcluster/ovl/mtu/README.md

 A http request from an external source to the VIP address with a rather large reply is assumed to be the most realistic test.
-Tests are prepared for http without any precautions (fails) and work-arounds with limited-mtu and `pmtud`.
+Tests are prepared for http without any precautions (fails) and work-arounds with `limited-mtu` and `pmtud`.

 Traces with `tcpdump` is done in strategic places.
-The capture on the router vm-201 captures just about everything including the `pmtud` broadcastes ICMP mtu-too-big packets.
+The capture on the router vm-201 captures just about everything, including the `pmtud` broadcasted packets.

 #### Prerequisite